-You can turn on region of interest rendering by selecting [ROI menu] > ROI On or ROI On (visible).
+You can turn on Region of Interest rendering in the Monitor by selecting [ROI menu] > ROI On or ROI On (visible).
 If you then want to turn it off again, select [ROI menu] > ROI Off or ROI Off (visible).
 You can also toggle the state of the ROI by pressing Shift+RMB.
 This toggles between ROI Off and ROI On (visible).
 Alternatively, select an area for the region of interest by Shift+RMB and dragging the mouse to create a selection box.